hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02d-Multimedia.md

     + `mediaRecorder.stop();`: end the periodic execution of the handleDataAvailable method, and stop the data capture
   + creating a blob (large binary object) as the `src` attribute of the video player
     + `recordedChunks` array: a blob
-    + `URL.createObjectURL(recordedChunks)`: create another object used ass a value to set the `src` attribute
+    + `URL.createObjectURL(recordedChunks)`: create another object used as a value to set the `src` attribute
   + download the capture stream
-      + creating an invisible link with a `download` attribute and a `href` attribute that points to the blob object containing the recorded stream encoded using a given codec
+    + creating an invisible link w/ a `download` attribute and a `href` attribute that points to the blob object containing the recorded stream encoded using a given codec
     + generate programmatically a click event on the link